l-dfa/django-rstblog/docs/source/index.rst

 If you wish to see a website implemented using this app, you can navigate to the `author's website <https://luciano.defalcoalfano.it>`_.

+And the full documentation is
+`hosted on Read the Docs <https://django-rstblog.readthedocs.io/>`_.

 Indices and tables
 ==================